Limit Junk Food!

-It is for this reason that one important tip for better health is to limit or eliminate junk food.
+It is for this reason that for better health you should limit or eliminate junk food.
 In case you’re wondering, “junk food” is all those over-processed, empty-calorie foods that fill the aisles at the grocery store and the vending machines at work.
 If it comes in a wrapper, has lots of sugar, fat (especially trans-fat), salt and/or additives with little or no protein or fiber, you probably can categorize it as junk food.

 Send your palate to "Real Food School."

 It may not be easy for you, but you can change your palate to prefer healthier foods.
 The less you include of the overly sweet and salty processed foods, the more you will enjoy healthy alternatives.
 As you re-educate your palate, the junk foods you used to enjoy will begin to taste too sweet, too salty and too artificial.

 Here are some things you can do this week to help limit junk food--or even eliminate it from your diet: